Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 - Falciform Ligament: A ligament that extends from the liver to the anterior abdominal wall near the navel.

-- Median Umbilical Ligament: Remnant of the embryonic urachus (a canal connecting bladder to umbilicus).
+- Median Umbilical Ligament: Remnant of the embryonic urachus, a fetal channel associated with the bladder and umbilical region.

 - Medial Umbilical Ligaments: Remnants of fetal umbilical arteries running alongside the bladder.